deepak-bisht-01/P2P-file-sharing-application/README.md

 3. **Open the dashboard** in your browser
 4. **Connect to peers** by entering their host and port
 5. **Send messages** by selecting a peer and typing a message
+6. **Share files** by uploading files through the File Transfer panel
+7. **Download files** by selecting available files from connected peers
+8. **Monitor transfers** in real-time with progress bars and speed indicators

+### File Transfer Features

+- **Multi-Peer Download**: When multiple peers have the same file, chunks are downloaded from different peers simultaneously, significantly increasing download speed
+- **Chunked Transfer**: Large files are split into chunks (default 64KB) for efficient transfer and resumability
+- **Real-time Progress**: Live updates showing download progress, transfer speed, and status for each file
+- **Interactive UI**: Upload files, browse available files from peers, and manage active transfers

 ## Docker Deployment